goschtl/zope/zope2book/trunk/source/ZPT.rst

 confirming that your changes have been saved.

 If you get an error message, check to make sure you typed the example correctly and save it again.
-Using an external editor, an HTML comment starting with *Page Template Diagnostics* is added to the template text to show you something went wrong.
-You don't need to erase the error comment; once the error is corrected it will go away.

 Click on the *Test* tab.
 You should see a page with "This is **a Simple Page**." at the top.
 Notice that the title is bold.
 This is because